-Amounts owed by students are controlled through the College Information System, from which account statements and chasing letters are generated.
-The student record within the College Information System will be updated when a payment is received from a student.
+Amounts owed by students are controlled through the College's Management Information System (MIS), from which account statements and chasing letters are generated.
+The student record within MIS will be updated when a payment is received from a student.

-Invoiced amounts are controlled through the College's Finance System from which account statements and chasing letters are generated.
-All payments for invoices will be entered onto the finance system and allocated to the debtor's account.
+Invoiced amounts are controlled through the College's Finance System, from which account statements and chasing letters are generated.
+All payments for invoices will be entered or exported into the finance system and allocated to the debtor's account.
 If a debt becomes over ninety days old, the file is reviewed and one or more of the following options may be taken:

-- Passed to the appropriate Head of School with a recommendation that the student enrolment be cancelled. - If, after investigation the debt is deemed to be recoverable but not likely to be paid voluntarily, the file will be passed to a debt collection company; - Any other appropriate action may be taken if authorised by the Finance Director. - Debts will be written off. - 2.3 Debt Write Off
+- Passed to the appropriate Head of School with a recommendation that the student enrolment be cancelled. - If, after investigation, the debt is deemed to be recoverable but not likely to be paid voluntarily, the file will be passed to a debt collection company. - Any other appropriate action may be taken if authorised by the Group Director of Finance. - Debts will be written off.

+9.1.3 Debt Write Off